Choosing right man for Punjab CM real test for Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 LAHORE: The biggest test of Imran Khan’s political acumen will be choosing the right man as chief minister for the biggest and politically most sensitive province of Punjab.
 His choice will indicate the PTI’s future planning about Punjab.
-If a compromise is made on the candidate due to different pressure groups within the party, it will have to pay heavy price in future.
+If a compromise is made on the candidate due to different pressure groups within the party, it has to pay heavy price in the future.

 The powerful slot of CM Punjab has become an open tug of war between Shah Mahmood Qureshi and Jahangir Tareen groups.
 Both of these top PTI leaders want to bring their dummies as CM so that they can get the slot when legal and political requirements are fulfilled.
 Both cannot be candidates now but are ready to kill whole cow for their pound of flesh.
 With a strong opposition having almost the same strength as the PTI benches, it will not be easy for any chief minister from any group to smoothly run the government.
 Only a wise, crafty, wily and well-reputed chief minister can be successful in a system with a marginal majority.
 PTI also needs an established party face to give symbolic boosting message to the party workers.